2018ik/2018ik.github.io/_wiki/church.markdown

 ## Universal

-The Lord Jesus mentions the church twice - once in the universal aspect and once in the local aspect.
+In Matthew, the Lord Jesus mentions the church twice - once in the universal aspect and once in the local aspect.

 In Matthew 16:18, when He says He will build the Church upon this rock, it refers to the universal church.
 On the other hand, in Matthew 18:17 when He says to bring your problems to the church, it refers to the local church, as we cannot bring problems directly to the universal church (like how we cannot practically sit on the design of a chair).